Razan-abdullah/new-prep-course-std/Day13/ProblemSolving/README.md

 ### For today Problem Solving exercise please follow the new instructions:

-- Create a new template using this link [template here](https://github.com/LTUC/prep-challenges/generate)

-- Name the new repository `Prep-Challenges`
+- Continue working on the same `Prep-Challenges` repository.

-- Clone the new repository in your local machine

 - Go inside the repository folder `cd Prep-Challenges`

-- Run this command `npm install`

-- Create a new branch `git checkout -b exercise06`
+- Create a new branch `git checkout -b exercise04`

 - To retrieve the code challenge run this command: `npm run pull-challenge <challenge-number>`

   - For example:

     ```bash
-    npm run pull-challenge 06
+    npm run pull-challenge 04
     ```